MEMozki/documentation-mech/README.md

 ### The Bot Class

-The `Bot` class is the central component of MEchgram.
+The `Bot` class is the central component of mechgram.
 Below is a detailed overview of its methods.

 #### Initialization